Vasectomy is a permanent form of birth control that is simple, safe, and effective.

 • It relieves your worries of unplanned pregnancy

-• A vasectomy DOES NOT protect men from the risks of sexually transmitted infections/diseases (STIs, STDs)
+• A vasectomy does not protect men from the risks of sexually transmitted infections/diseases (STIs, STDs) during unprotected sex

 Traditionally, vasectomy requires the use of a scalpel to cut the skin of the scrotum over the right and the left vas deferens tube.
 Each vas is then divided and sealed, using various methods depending on the surgeon.
 The two incisions are then closed with stitches.